Pasqua101/txt-to-HTML-converter/README.md

 ## Horizontal Rule
 If `---` is found in the Markdown file being converted.
 The program will convert it to the `<hr>` tag in HTML.

 These features can all be used together.
-For example `txt_to_html -o test -s https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css .\filename.txt` or `txt_to_html --output test --stylesheet https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css .\filename.txt `.
+For example `python txt_to_html.py -o test -s https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css .\filename.txt` or `python txt_to_html.py --output test --stylesheet https://cdnjs.cloudflare.com/ajax/libs/tufte-css/1.8.0/tufte.min.css .\filename.txt `.

 ## Detecting Code Blocks
 This program has the ability to detect Markdown code blocks and convert it the `<code>` tag in html.
 For example Markdown text that looks like this ``` `Hello world` ```, will show up like this `<code>Hello world</code>`